IPG-Automotive-UK/erg-file-reader/README.md

 # IPG Automotive erg file reader

-This is a JavaScript file importer for IPG Automotive .erg result files.
-The importer requires a .erg file and corresponding .info file.
+JavaScript file reader for IPG Automotive .erg result files.
+The reader requires a .erg file and corresponding .info file.

 The data is returned as an array of quantity objects.
 Each object represents a quantity and contains the following properties: